Standard Chartered: 2010 to present

 In 2016, Standard Chartered announced that it would stop providing loans to the midstream segment of the diamonds and jewellery industries.
 The announcement was the result of a review of the bank's involvement in risky business sectors.
 In 2017, the bank was reported to have lost $400 million on risky diamond debt on a portfolio of loans that was once worth $3 billion.
 Owing to defaults of jewellery and diamond companies from 2013 onwards, Standard Chartered is currently estimated to have $1.7 billion of diamond debt still to be repaid.

 The company received criticism in April 2017 from the Institutional Shareholder Services (ISS).
 The investor advisory firm told shareholders it was concerned that targets set for the top bosses in the bank's long-term incentive plan (LTIP) were not demanding enough.
 Bill Winters, the chief executive, stands to net share awards with a face value of as much as £4.4m from the scheme, while Andy Halford, the chief financial officer, could receive £2.7m.

+In January 2022, Standard Chartered announced an agreement to acquire 100% ownership of RBC Investor Services Trust Hong Kong Limited from RBC Investor & Treasury Services, expanding its custodian business to MPF and ORSO schemes trusteeship business in Hong Kong.

 In February 2025 Standard Chartered, Animoca Brands and Hong Kong Telecom establish joint venture to issue a HKD-backed stablecoin.

+In May 2026, Standard Chartered announced plans to cut more than 7,000 jobs by 2030 as part of a strategy to expand the use of artificial intelligence and automation in its operations.